stinaq/education/CSS/what-is-cascading-stylesheets.md

     </head>
     ```

 3. **External stylesheet**.
 The most common way to write CSS.
 An external document is specified in the ```<head>``` tag and the styling therein will be applied to all documents where the external document is specified.
-Will loose to all the other 3 in the specificity war.
+Depending on which of the number 2 or 3 appears last in the document, that is the one that will be applied.

     ```
     <head>